-To introduce a frame of reference, Section II will briefly discuss power analysis in the standard average treatment effect (ATE) context.
-Section III will then discuss the LATE, and proceed to highlight problems with existing power analysis methods and general challenges to analyzing power in the LATE context.
-Sections IV and V will present the new method of LATE power analysis introduced by this paper.
-Section VI will provide an illustration of how the method could be use in practice, by applying it in the context of the National JTPA Study.
-Sections VII and VIII extend the framework to allow for covariate adjustment and multi-valued treatments.
+To introduce a frame of reference, Section II will briefly discuss power analysis in the standard ATE context with full compliance.
+Section III will then introduce the LATE, and proceed to highlight problems with existing power analysis methods and general challenges to analyzing power in the LATE context.
+Sections IV and V will present the new method of LATE power analysis introduced by this study.
+Section VI will summarize the main results and recommendations, as well as provide an illustration of how the method could be used in practice by applying it in the context of the National JTPA Study.
+Sections VII and VIII discuss how to extend the framework to allow for covariate adjustment and multi-valued treatments.
 Section IX concludes.